 At the end of the 3-mile-long park drive you'll be rewarded with a vision of the wildlife that were abundant in Iowa more than 200 years ago.
 The bison and elk herds that live in this wildlife animal enclosure have been popular attractions at Jester for almost four decades.

-Jester Park is easily reached by taking Interstate 35/80 exit #127 (Highway 141 West) go North seven (7) miles.
-Turn right onto Northwest 121st Street.
+Jester Park is easily reached by taking Interstate 35/80 exit #127 (Highway 141 West) go north seven (7) miles.
+Turn right onto NW 121st Street.
 Drive two

 (2) miles.
-Take a slight turn right onto Northwest 118th Avenue, then a slight left onto Northwest Jester Park Drive.
+Take a slight turn right onto NW 118th Avenue, then a slight left onto NW Jester Park Drive.

 11407 NW Jester Park Drive

 - Equestrian Center

 Operating Hours & Seasons

 Summer Hours: 6:30 a.m. - 10:30 p.m. (daylight savings time in the spring until standard time in the fall)

 Winter Hours: Sunrise to sunset (standard time in the fall until daylight savings time in the spring)

 Many exciting park and trail improvements are happening in